Jebet812/Notes/AWS-CCP.md

 6. **AWS Pricing APIs** There are two versions of API thata you can use to progammatically access pricing info
 - *Query API* pricing API via JSON
 - *Batch API* price list API via HTML
 * You can subscribe to *Amazon Simple Notification Service(SNS)* notifications to get alerts when prices for service change.
+7. **AWS Activate for Startups:** helps startups bring their ideas to life.
+8. **AWS IQ:** customers to quickly find, engage, and pay AWS Certified third-party experts for on-demand project work.
+9. **AWS Managed Service:** helps you adopt AWS at scale and operate more efficiently and securely.

 </p>